dfeshed/nw-ueba-saas/streaming-data/README.md

   * An optional callback that is called when the server indicates that the stream has completed sending data.
 Nothing is passed to this function.
 * `onError`, `Function`, optional
    * An optional callback that is called if the stream errors out.
 The errored response is passed to this callback.
 If no `onError` is provided, the error will simply be logged.
+* `onTimeout`, `Function`, optional
+   * An optional callback that is called if there is no respond from server after certain time.
+The default timeout wait time can be overrided with [Stream Options](#streamoptions).
+Nothing is passed to this function.

 ### Example